-If cxfs info does not report that CMS is UP, do the following:
+If cxfs\info does not report that CMS is UP, do the following:

-- 1. Check that cxfs client is running.
-See: - "Start/Stop cxfs client for Linux" on page 45 - "Start/Stop cxfs client for Mac OS X" on page 81 - "Start/Stop the CXFS Client Service for Windows" on page 146
+- 1. Check that cxfs\client is running.
+See: - "Start/Stop cxfs\client for Linux" on page 46 - "Start/Stop cxfs\client for Mac OS X" on page 83 - "Start/Stop the CXFS Client Service for Windows" on page 152 server-admin# /usr/cluster/bin/cxfs-config -all

-- 2. Look for other warnings and error messages in the cxfs_client log file.
-For the location of the log file on different platforms, see Appendix A, "Operating System Path Differences" on page 203. - 3.
+- 2. Look for other warnings and error messages in the cxfs\client log file.
+For the location of the log file on different platforms, see Appendix A, "Operating System Path Differences" on page 209. - 3.
 Check cxfs-config output on the CXFS server-capable administration node to ensure that the client is correctly configured and is reachable via the configured CXFS private network.
 For example: